 While most cartoon characters are either right-handed or change hands to fit whatever makes the best pose for a particular frame, we have noticed that there seem to be quite a few cartoon characters that are clearly and consistently left-handed.
-Examples include:

-- Bart Simpson, Ned Flanders and Mr Burns from The Simpsons (and, occasionally, Marge)
+- Bart Simpson, Ned Flanders and Mr Burns from The Simpsons (and, occasionally, Marge) – The show's creator, Matt Groening, is himself left-handed.

 - Chuckie from Rugrats